Terrell Williams: Tennessee Titans

 In 2018, Williams joined head coach Mike Vrabel with the Tennessee Titans.
 In his first year, the Titans defense ranked eighth overall (333.4 yards per game), third in points allowed (18.9 per game), 10th on third down (36.6 percent) and second in the red zone (44.7 touchdown percentage).
 In 2019, Williams helped the Titans to the AFC championship game.

+Detroit Lions

+On February 21, 2024, Williams was hired by the Detroit Lions as their defensive running game coordinator and defensive line coach under head coach Dan Campbell.

+New England Patriots

+On January 22, 2025, Williams was hired by the New England Patriots to rejoin Mike Vrabel as their defensive coordinator.
+On August 4, Williams collapsed during a training camp practice and was treated for dehydration.
+On September 10, Vrabel announced that Williams would be stepping away from the team due to health reasons unrelated to his fall in August and inside linebackers coach Zak Kuhr would take over defensive play calling duties for the week.
+On September 26, Vrabel announced that Williams had been diagnosed with prostate cancer and that Kuhr would continue as defensive play caller while Williams undergoes treatment.

-Family life
+Personal life

 Williams and his wife, Tifini, have two sons: Tahj and Tyson.
 Tyson died at the age of 4 in 2012 from a sudden and unexpected illness.

+In September 2025, it was announced that Williams was diagnosed with prostate cancer.